r3fang/TaFuCo/README.md

   |43             | 5M             | 5min         |

  2. **Does TFC require a lot of memory?**
+ No, 1G would be the up limit for most of the cases.
+ The majority (~95%) of TFC's occupied memory is used to store the kmer hash table indexed from reference sequences.
+Thus, the more genes are being tested, the longer reference sequences would be, probably the more memory will be occupied (it also depends on the complexity of the sequences).
+Based on our tons of simulation, testing ~500 genes with k=15 always takes less than 1GB memory, which means you can run TFC on your own PC.
  3. **Does TFC depend on any third-party software?**
- No. TFC is compeletely stand-alone which means it depends on nothing.
+ No. TFC is compeletely stand-alone.
  4. **How precise is tfc?**
+ 5. **How does TFC guarantee specificity if sequencing reads are only compared with the targeted genes?**
- 5. **Does tfc work for single-end reads?**
+ 6. **Does tfc work for single-end reads?**

 ## Workflow